-Dr Hassan's research is theoretically driven but empirically rich, which has led to numerous citations by policymakers, international media and other stakeholders.
+Dr. Hassan's research is theoretically driven but empirically rich, which has led to numerous citations by policymakers, international media, and other stakeholders.
 Theoretically, Oz’s work has further developed a Constructivist Institutionalist (CI) methodology within a comparative framework, and state of the art qualitative research methods.
-As such, his methods include various forms and expertise in Computer Assisted Qualitative Data Analysis Software (CAQDAS), data visualisation, and big data management and analysis.
+As such, his methods include various forms and expertise in Computer Assisted Qualitative Data Analysis Software (CAQDAS), data visualization, and big data management and analysis.
 He has various qualifications in the uses of Artifical Intelligence, including machine learning, natural language processing, and computer vision.
-Innovations in this area have allowed Dr Hassan to provide training both domestically and internationally to public and private companies.
+Innovations in this area have allowed Dr. Hassan to provide training both domestically and internationally to public and private companies.

-Throughout his time at Warwick, Dr Hassan has developed his research interests in American Foreign and Security Policy, European Foreign and Security Policy, Middle Eastern Politics, democratisation theory, and constructivism in International Relations.
+Throughout his time at Warwick, Dr. Hassan has developed his research interests in American Foreign and Security Policy, European Foreign and Security Policy, Middle Eastern Politics, democratization theory, and constructivism in International Relations.
 This has resulted in the publication of a monograph, an edited special edition of the International Journal of Human rightsLink opens in a new window, and multiple articles and book chapters.

 Advice and Feedback Hours: